-If you get connection timeout errors or generally an error message without more specific information, there are few options:
+If you get connection timeout errors or generally an error message without more specific information, there are a few options:

-- your provider has a firewall rule blocking the connection, ask them via their support tickets or try with different combinations of protocols and ports
+- If your provider has a firewall rule blocking the connection, ask them via their support tickets or try with different combinations of protocols and ports

 - If you can read in the error text “getaddrinfo failed” it means your server is not able to resolve the host you provided.
-Double check it and if correct ask the provider to check the server to grant it can resolve the pop3 host.
+Double-check it and if correct ask the provider to check the server to grant it can resolve the pop3 host.